-Authenticator apps like Google Authenticator, Authy, or Duo are small, free applications you install on your smartphone or tablet and use to generate an extra code.
-They work globally and are more secure than SMS because they don't transmit the code across the network.
+Authenticator apps like Google Authenticator, Authy, or Duo are small, free mobile applications used to generate security codes.
+They work globally and are more secure than SMS because they don't transmit the security codes across the network.

-When you choose this method, you'll be provided with a QR code to be scanned from within the app on your phone.
-This will link your device to your account.
+When you choose this method, you need to scan the provided QR code using the authenticator app on your phone or tablet.
+This will link your device to your DigitalOcean account.

-If you're unable to scan the code from within the app, click the Try this instead link, which will give you a code.
-You'll use that code following the directions for the specific app you've installed on your phone.
-When you supply the code to the app, it will give you a PIN to enter in the space provided.
+If you're unable to scan the code, click the Try this instead link directly underneath it.
+This will give you a code which you can enter manually by following the directions in your specific authenticator app.
+When you enter the code, the app will give you a PIN to enter in the space provided.
 Once you've enter the PIN, the app will be linked with your DigitalOcean account.

 Now that the app and your account are linked together, when you log in in the future, you'll be prompted for the two-factor auth code from you app.
 You'll need to open the app on your smartphone to reveal the code, then enter it when prompted in the Control Panel to complete logging in.

 If you select SMS, your mobile carrier must be able to deliver a text message, which means you'll need mobile signal or an Internet connection.
 This may be inconvenient when travelling internationally.
 In addition, because SMS messages can be easily intercepted by hackers, they're not as secure as an app.
 However, using SMS for two-factor authentication still provides much stronger security for your account than not enabling it at all.

 When you select SMS, you'll be prompted for the phone number.

 Note: You cannot use VoIP or Telephony telephone numbers from services like Google Voice or Ooma.

 Once you enter the code, DigitalOcean will send a code via SMS.
 When you receive it, you'll enter the code to link your phone and your account.
 In the future, you'll receive a code via SMS to enter into the Control Panel to complete your login.